ConnerAiken/Interview-Questions/README.md

 - Provide an example of traversing through a BST while printing the current nodes value.
 No specific order.

 - Given a linked list, how would you access it at nth index?

+- What are the advantages of using linked lists over arrays and vice versa?

 - Given an array of values which correspond to a bar graph, calculate if the bar graph could hold water if poured in the middle of the graph and if so how much?